 - › How to Quickly Switch to Windowed Mode in Almost Any PC Game

-- › How to Change the Default Directory in Windows Terminal
+- › How to Enter the BIOS on Your Windows 11 PC

 - › How to Use Windows 10’s Package Manager, “winget”

 - › How to Generate SSH Keys in Windows 10 and Windows 11